Gibsland, Louisiana: Education

-The Bienville Parish School Board operates the K-12 Gibsland-Coleman Complex in Gibsland.
+The Bienville Parish School Board operates the K-12 Gibsland–Coleman High School in Gibsland.

 Arts and culture

 Festivals

 The Jonquil Jubilee and Historic and Garden Tour and the Bonnie and Clyde Festival are celebrated annually.
 The Jonquil Jubilee offers advice to area gardeners from botanists.

-Bonnie and Clyde
+Bonnie and Clyde Festival

 The Bonnie and Clyde Festival is held in Gibsland in mid-May.
 It features a staged bank robbery by actors portraying the infamous duo.
 The festival has been featured on the television program Weird U.S. on the History Channel.
 Bonnie and Clyde were killed off Louisiana Highway 154, south of Gibsland toward Sailes.

+Bonnie and Clyde Ambush Museum

-Gibsland is home to the Bonnie and Clyde Ambush Museum located in the former cafe where the outlaws ate their last meal, a breakfast.
+Gibsland is home to the Bonnie and Clyde Ambush Museum located in the former Ma Canfield’s Café where the outlaws ate their last meal, a breakfast.
 The museum is owned and operated by Perry Carver.
 Linton Jay "Boots" Hinton (born January 1, 1934, died December 5, 2016), formerly of Dallas and a son of posse member Ted Hinton managed the museum until his health failed.
 The museum exhibits also mention the local posse members brought in for jurisdictional reasons, Bienville Parish Sheriff Henderson Jordan (1896–1958) and his chief deputy and successor as sheriff, Prentiss Oakley (1905–1957).